emmasheridan/pset11/README.md

 We originally tried to build our algorithm without creating a block object.
 Without a block object, the use of 2D arrays became complicated as well as comparing the area of blocks.
 After implementing a block object that holds information for the block's height, width, and depth, the code became much cleaner and easier to follow.

 We tested our code first by creating examples in our main, before the program had file I/O capability.
 We created some blocks that we knew the correct height for and fed them into our methods.

-sample testing results??
+We also tested with some input files.

+Some examples:

+3
+2 6 8
+4 4 4
+1 10 4
+The tallest tower has a height of 20.

+4
+4 6 7
+1 2 3
+4 5 6
+10 12 32
+The tallest tower has a height of 60.